henriksen/kmon/README.md

 Kestrelmon
 ==========

-ASP.NET 5 wrapper for [nodemon](https://github.com/remy/nodemon).
+ASP.NET 5 wrapper for [nodemon](http://nodemon.io/).
 It will use nodemon to watch your source folder for changes and kill and restart your web server whenever a change is detected.
 Main use is when making web apps without Visual Studio and it's design time host.

+## Requirements
+Since it uses nodemon to wrap the call to the ASP.NET webserver, both [Node](http://nodejs.org/) and [nodemon](http://nodemon.io/) has to be installed.

 ## Add Kestrelmon to your web project:

-`kpm install Kestrelmon` to install from Nuget.org
+`kpm install Kestrelmon` to install from [Nuget.org](https://www.nuget.org/packages/Kestrelmon/)

 Add a `mon` command to your project.json file: